michaelb/sniprun/docs/sources/interpreters/Neorg_original.md

 ## Neorg original

-the Neorg\_original interpreter helps you running code blocs defined in norg code blocs delimiters
+the Neorg\_original interpreter helps you running code blocs defined in neorg code blocs delimiters

 inline, switches and headers are not supported/ignored